Joseph Conrad: Impressions

-Conrad looked with less optimism than Russell on the possibilities of scientific and philosophic knowledge.
+Conrad was less optimistic than Russell about the possibilities of scientific and philosophical knowledge.
 In a 1913 letter to acquaintances who had invited Conrad to join their society, he reiterated his belief that it was impossible to understand the essence of either reality or life: both science and art penetrate no further than the outer shapes.

 Najder describes Conrad as "[a]n alienated émigré... haunted by a sense of the unreality of other people – a feeling natural to someone living outside the established structures of family, social milieu, and country".

 Conrad's sense of loneliness throughout his life in exile found memorable expression in the 1901 short story "Amy Foster".